Zerolxgic/The-Addison-Project-Devlogs/entry-001.md

-## Entry 001 Starting Point
+# Entry 001 — Starting Point

-### What I’m working on

-I’ve been working on a system called Addison and a workflow called WBTSR.
-It’s been a long process of figuring things out, building in phases, and trying to stay disciplined with how I approach things.

-### Where I’m at right now
+I’ve been building something called Addison, along with a workflow I use around it called WBTSR.

+A lot of this has come out of trial, correction, and a lot of time spent thinking about how I actually want to build.
+Not just what I want to make, but how I want to make it.
+I’ve spent a lot of time working in phases, slowing myself down, and trying to be more disciplined so the project grows in a way that’s real and honest instead of just exciting in the moment.

-Right now, I’m at a point where I’m trying to take things more seriously in terms of documenting and thinking clearly about what I’m doing instead of just working through things in my head.
+Right now, I’m at a point where I’m trying to take that more seriously.
+Not just building in my head, not just chasing ideas, but documenting what I’m doing and learning how to think more clearly in the open.

-### What I’m thinking about

-One thing I’ve been realizing is that I don’t think the same way as most people around me.
-I tend to go deeper into systems and patterns, and it’s made it harder to connect with people in my environment.
+One thing I’ve been realizing more and more is that I don’t think the same way as most people around me.
+My mind naturally goes deeper into systems, structure, patterns, and the way things connect.
+That’s been valuable for the work, but it has also made me feel a little out of step with the people in my everyday environment.

-### Why I’m starting this
+That’s part of why I’m starting this dev log.

-I’m starting this dev log mostly for myself.
-To get my thoughts out of my head and into something structured.
-If people find it later and it resonates, that’s a bonus.

-### What I’m unsure about
+I’m doing it for myself first.
+I need a place to put these thoughts somewhere outside my own head.
+A place where the work, the process, and the thinking behind it can actually exist in a form I can come back to.
+If other people eventually find it and connect with it, that’s a bonus.
+But this is mainly me choosing to stop keeping all of it internal.

-I don’t really know what I’m doing with this yet.
-I don’t know if this is the right format or if anyone will ever read it.
+I still don’t fully know what this dev log is going to become.
+I don’t know if this is the right format, and I don’t know who, if anyone, will ever really read it.

 But I’m starting anyway.

+That feels like the important part.